-That something – usually – is what I do in the morning.
+That something – usually – is what I do in my morning routine.

-Your morning sets you up for the entire day, and it stands to reason that if you struggle at that time, if you are running around like a crazy woman, or if you just stumble into your day, then you won’t get as much done or feel as energetic as if you are prepared and organised about things from the outset.
+Your morning sets you up for the entire day, and it stands to reason that if you struggle at that time, running around like a crazy woman, and forgetting things in your routine – then you won’t get as much done or feel as energetic as if you are prepared and organised about things from the outset.

-Now, if you have followed this blog for any amount of time you’ll be fully aware that I am NOT a morning person.
+Now, I’m sure you’re fully aware that I am NOT an early riser or morning person.
 AT.
 ALL.

-I have always dreamt of being a morning person (dreaming in my snuggly warm bed, when I lie in every morning probably!), but find the whole process of changing to be one very overwhelming to say the least.
+I have always dreamt of being an early morning person (dreaming in my snuggly warm bed, when I lie in every morning probably!), but find the whole process of changing to be one very overwhelming to say the least.